Giantswing/internal-geometry-v2/markdown-blogposts/game-asset-workflow.md

 ---
-title: "Comer pinga"
+title: "From Sketch to 3D: A (mostly) painless workflow"
-description: "How I reduced complexity in my game and allowed for more emergent gameplay"
+description: "From Plasticity to Blender and beyond, a streamlined workflow for creating game assets."
 date: "1/09/2023"
-banner: "/blog-images/level-design/banner.jpg"
+banner: "/blog-images/game-asset-workflow/banner.jpg"
 category: "3D"
 ---